GanadiniAkshay/Flask-Wizard/README.md

-# wizard
+# Flask-Wizard
-A simple python framework to build multi channel bots.
-The framework supports wit.ai, api.ai and has inbuilt support for rasa.ai
+A flask extension to build multi channel chatbbots.
+The framework supports wit.ai, dialogflow and Luis as the NLP backend and can be used to publish bots to web, facebook, telegram and slack.

 ### Getting Started